omnibond/ccRender/README.rst

 Python requirements
 -------------------

 Operating System's Python envirionment **must match** with Blender's Python envirionment.
-Currently this addon supports Python 3.5.
+Currently this addon supports Python 3.5 or later.
 Depending on the operating system would determine the following methods for instalation or verifying of Python and pip:

-Ubuntu 16.04
+Ubuntu 16.04 or later
-^^^^^^^^^^^^
+^^^^^^^^^^^^^^^^^^^^^

-Python 3.5 should be included by default, however Python3's pip might not.
+Python 3.5 (or whatever the latest version of Python is included with your version of Ubuntu) should be included by default, however Python3's pip might not.
 To install pip onto your Python3 (not Python), use the following command:

 ::